 The Protected View shuts off all animations and macros that could be harmful to your computer if the presentation came from a non-trusted source.

-Assuming that you trust the Google Slides presentation that you just converted into PowerPoint (because you made it), simply select Enable Editing at the top of your screen.
+If you trust the Google Slides presentation that you just converted into PowerPoint (because you made it), simply select Enable Editing at the top of your screen.

 Note: When you first download your Google Slides presentation, you can also double-click the file at the bottom of your Chrome window to open the file.

-If you download a number of files this way, you can also hit Ctrl + J in Chrome to see a history of all the files you've download (and where they are).
+If you download several files this way, you can also hit Ctrl + J in Chrome to see a history of all the files you’ve download (and where they are).

 4. Review and save your PowerPoint presentation